EduardoZepeda/coffee-bytes-hugo/content/posts/python/ocr-con-tesseract-python-y-pytesseract/index.en.md

 ### Read strings from images with pytesseract

-First let's check the languages we have installed.
+First let's check the languages we have installed on our system.
+We can use Python for that and *get_languages* method

 ```python
 import pytesseract